AugustinaOkonkwo/AugustinaOkonkwo/README.md

-Hi, I’m Augustina Okonkwo, a Data Scientist with strong background in MathematicS.
+Hi, I’m Augustina Okonkwo, a Data Scientist with strong background in Mathematics.

 I am analytically curious with proficiency working with Python and Power BI.